Skip to main content

 Aligning apprenticeship cost and content

-Instead of having a separation between prior learning assessments and negotiating costs, the processes should be completed together.
-Providers can assign a cost of delivery to each module or unit in the standard, so they know exactly how reductions to content impact cost, so they can negotiate a fair price with the employer.
+It makes sense to complete prior learning assessments and negotiate costs in a joined-up way.
+Then, providers can assign a cost of delivery to each module or unit in the standard, and understand the cost impact of reducing content, so they're best-placed to negotiate a fair price with the employer.

-With the RPL Funding Calculator, you can create a robust skills scan that focuses on the knowledge, skills and behaviours in each standard – and account for previous qualifications.
-Candidates can complete their assessment and upload RPL evidence remotely, reducing the financial implications if they’re not eligible for the programme.
+Or for an easier life, you could just use Onefile's RPL Funding Calculator to streamline your entire pre-enrolment process.
+This is your way to create a robust skills scan that focuses on the knowledge, skills and behaviours in each standard - and account for previous qualifications.
+Candidates can complete their assessment and upload RPL evidence remotely, reducing the financial implications if they're not eligible for the programme.

 You can also set up a funding calculator to include the delivery cost and duration of each module in the apprenticeship standard.
 When each candidate completes their skills scan, the programme cost and duration is automatically adjusted according their prior learning.